atilaneves/unit-threaded/README.md

         assert(2 + 3 == 5);
     }

+You can also have multiple configurations for running unit tests, e.g. one that uses the standard D runtime unittest runner and one that uses unit-threaded:

+    "configurations": [
+        {"name": "unittest"},
+        {
+          "name": "ut",
+          "preBuildCommands: ["dub run unit-threaded -c gen_ut_main -- -f bin/ut.d"],
+          "mainSourceFile": "bin/ut.d",
+          ...
+        }
+    ]

+In this example, `dub test` runs as usual if you don't use this library, and `dub test -c ut` runs with the unit-threaded test runner.

 To use unit-threaded's assertions or UDA-based features, you must import the library:

     version(unittest) { import unit_threaded; }